Anuraagistan/Product-Authentication-Using-Blockchain/README.md

 # Product Authentication using blockchain
-Based on latest blockchain technology I present the most reliable, secure and easy to implement supply chain.
+Based on latest blockchain technology I present the most reliable method to identify an original product from a counterfeit one.